MoserMichael/vimcrypt2/README.md

 This is something that should be remembered, when moving encrypted files between different locations.

 (meanwhile added the ```-md md5``` option to the plugin, as i had to deal with a file from an old location).

+Beware of openssl upgrades!!!!
+They can change this salt derivation business at any notice, so a newer openssl version may not decrypt a file encrypted with an older one!!!
+(I think that's outrageous, but that is life, apparently...)

+/maybe one should better use the builtin encryption feature of vim./

 ## Supported ciphers